RAHULKRISHNAKR/Student_Contribution_Repo/README.md

 # 🎯 Student Contributions Hub

 Welcome to the **Student Contributions Hub**!
 This repository is a collaborative space for all participants of the GitHub Workshop.
-Each student will contribute their own folder containing something useful — it could be a mini project, resources, notes, or anything worth sharing.
+Each student will contribute their **own folder in the root of this repo**, containing something useful — it could be a mini project, resources, notes, or anything worth sharing.

 By the end, this repo will become a **shared knowledge base + portfolio of our batch**, while giving everyone hands-on experience with GitHub collaboration. 🚀